 Withdrawal from the ECHR does not flow automatically from Brexit.
 The UK would need to make a separate decision to withdraw from the ECHR.
 It remains to be seen whether or not the UK government will seek to do so.

 European Equality Directives are EU law and therefore the UK will not necessarily be bound by them after we leave the EU, depending on the terms of our exit.
 The Equality Act will remain part of UK law unless and until it is repealed or amended.
 The EU (Withdrawal) Bill indicates that the equality protections will remain part of UK law post-Brexit and that current European Court of Justice (“ECJ”) caselaw interpreting those provisions will continue to be applied.
 This is a developing situation and there is much ongoing discussion about how the Government’s plans would work in practice.

 UK Vegan Rights Conclusion

 Our right to freedom of thought, conscience and belief gives us a basis upon which to press for adequate provision for vegans in our state entities and for government action to ensure adequate protection in the private sphere, while our equality laws protect us from discrimination based on our fundamental convictions in both the public and the private spheres.
 We can refer to both our human rights and the equality protections in advocating for suitable provision and alternatives.
-In terms of human rights we must also keep in mind the parental right to respect for their fundamental convictions and in relation to equality laws we should refer to the PSED as well as the rules on discrimination when dealing with a public entity.
+In terms of human rights we must also keep in mind the parental right to respect for their fundamental convictions in education and in relation to equality laws we should refer to the PSED as well as the rules on discrimination when dealing with a public entity.